markgw/uh-nlp2021/docs/week1/index.md

 'Mark'
 ```

 Finally, comprehensions can be used to produce *generators* using the `()` braces.
 Generators produce their values lazily, meaning that values are produced as-needed, rather than all at once when the generator is defined.
+This can potentially save enormous amounts of memory.

 Standard function syntax can also be used to produce more complex generators.
 The main difference is that the `return` statement is replaced by `yield`: